bibanon/android-development-codex/Devices/Android-Devices/Google-Experience/LG-Nexus-4/LG-Nexus-4.md

 ## Introduction

 * [[Ordering a Nexus 4|N4 Ordering]] - The first step in enjoying a Nexus 4 is getting it in your hands.
-At the moment, this is the most difficult thing you will ever do with this device.
+This was the guide for buying the Nexus 4 on the Google Play store
 * [[N4 Checklist]] - Once you get your Nexus 4, see this checklist to single out common issues.

 ## Miscellaneous